davadazaita/davadazaita/README.md

 ---

-## The Dava planetary government used infinite energy solely for its military vehicles.
+## The Dava's planetary government used infinite energy exclusively for its military activities..

 ---

-## The Dava planetary government licenses civilian vehicles to use renewable energy.
+## The Dava planetary government used renewable energy exclusively for its civilian activities.

+---

 <img width="832" height="448" alt="Image" src="https://github.com/user-attachments/assets/bf0f929b-1222-4b9d-b90f-ce28a4df0fd7" />